what does the term crawl budget mean with websites salterra digital services

 • Use Robots.txt Effectively: You can use the robots.txt file to control how search engine spiders crawl and index your site.
 For example, you can disallow certain pages that don’t need to be indexed (like admin pages or duplicate content) to prevent search engines from wasting the crawl budget.

 • Optimize Your Site’s Structure: A well-structured, easily navigable website makes it easier for bots to crawl your site.
-Ensure that important pages are not buried too deep within your site’s structure and can be accessed within a few clicks from the homepage.
+Ensure that critical pages are not buried too deep within your site’s structure and can be accessed within a few clicks from the homepage.

 • Avoid Duplicate Content: Duplicate content can waste the crawl budget because search engines will crawl the same content multiple times.
 Use canonical tags to indicate to search engines which version of a page should be considered the original.